-- Most recent payroll stubs reflecting 30 days of income & YTD earnings.
+Most recent payroll stubs reflecting 30 days of income & YTD earnings.
 (Name needs to be on check stub.
 If name is not on check stub, we need payroll name and FAX number of your payroll department.)
-Three paystubs for bi-weekly or five for weekly are needed. - Most recent two years tax returns, including all schedules for personal and business entities. - Most recent two years of W-2s. - If you have a savings and checking with another financial institution, please provide your most recent two months of bank/credit union statements.
+Three paystubs for bi-weekly or five for weekly are needed.
+Most recent two years tax returns, including all schedules for personal and business entities.
+Most recent two years of W-2s.
+If you have a savings and checking with another financial institution, please provide your most recent two months of bank/credit union statements.
 (Your name and financial institution name must appear on the statement and include two months of transaction history.
-Please include all pages.) - Most recent statements on stocks owned, cash value of life insurance, 401K programs, and pension plans.
-(Your name and financial institution name must appear on the statement with all pages included.) - Most recent statements on any loans, credit cards, or debts that will be paid off with loan. - Declaration page of home owner's insurance policy for each property owned.
-One year paid receipt for new home purchases. - Offer to purchase if buying a home. - Copy of previous title insurance policy if refinancing a home, as well as current mortgage statement. - Real estate property tax bill(s) for each property owned. - Divorce decree (if you receive child support, provide documentation for one year.) - Complete list of residency and employment covering the last two years including the name/ address/ phone numbers for all employers and past/present landlords.
+Please include all pages.)
+Most recent statements on stocks owned, cash value of life insurance, 401K programs, and pension plans.
+(Your name and financial institution name must appear on the statement with all pages included.)
+Most recent statements on any loans, credit cards, or debts that will be paid off with loan.
+Declaration page of homeowner's insurance policy for each property owned.
+One year paid receipt for new home purchases.
+Offer to purchase, signed by all parties, if buying a home.
+If refinancing your home, provide a copy of your previous title insurance policy as well as a copy of your current mortgage statement.
+Real estate property tax bill(s) for each property owned.
+Divorce decree (if you receive child support and/or maintenance, provide documentation for one year.)
+Complete list of residency and employment covering the last two years including the name/

-To apply, visit us online at www.coopcu.com/personal/mortgage or call us at 800-258-0023
+To apply, visit us online at www.coopcu.com/lending/realestate or call us at 800-258-0023